vinkla/wordplate/README.md

 A Server Settings page.
 This page lists server configuration.
 Instead of login in to the server you can visit this page to get the necessary information.
 Located under *Settings > Server*.

 ## Installation
-1. Clone this repository to your development environment `git clone git@github.com:vinkla/wordpress-boilerplate.git wordpress`.
+1. Clone this repository `git clone git@github.com:vinkla/wordpress-boilerplate.git wordpress`.
 2. To install dependencies, navigate to your project root and run ```composer install```.
 3. Create a database and add the credentials to `wp-config.php`.
+4. Add [Keys and Salts](https://api.wordpress.org/secret-key/1.1/salt) to to `wp-config.php`.
-4. Open up your browser and visit `/wordpress/wp-admin/install.php` to install WordPress.
+5. Open up your browser and visit `/wordpress/wp-admin/install.php` to install WordPress.
-5. Login and visit *Settings > General* page and remove `/wordpress` from Site Address (URL).
+6. Login and visit *Settings > General* page and remove `/wordpress` from Site Address (URL).
-6. We're done.
+7. We're done.
 Lets build themes.

+If you're not running your installation from the root you'll have to update [Custom content directory](wp-config.php) in `wp-config.php`.

 ## Theming
 Library configuration can be done within `lib/config.php`.
 Visit [wp-custom-post-type-class](https://github.com/jjgrainger/wp-custom-post-type-class) to read about adding custom post types.
 Custom post types can be added within the `includes/post-types` directory.